microsoft/InnerEye-Inference/README.md

 # Introduction

-InnerEye-Inference is a AppService webapp in python to run inference on medical imaging models trained with the [InnerEye-DeepLearning toolkit](https://github.com/microsoft/InnerEye-Inference).
+InnerEye-Inference is an App Service webapp in python to run inference on medical imaging models trained with the [InnerEye-DeepLearning toolkit](https://github.com/microsoft/InnerEye-Inference).

-You can also integrate this with DICOM using the  [InnerEye-Gateway](https://github.com/microsoft/InnerEye-Gateway)
+You can also integrate this with DICOM using the [InnerEye-Gateway](https://github.com/microsoft/InnerEye-Gateway).

 ## Getting Started

 ### Operating System

 If developing or using this tool locally, we highly recommend using [Ubuntu 20.04](https://releases.ubuntu.com/20.04/) as your operating system.
-This is for two reasons:

-- The Azure App Service base image will be Ubuntu.
+This is as the Azure App Service base image will be Ubuntu.
 By developing locally in Ubuntu you can guarantee maximum repeatibility between local and cloud behaviour.
-- The provided `environment.yml` contains locked secondary package dependencies for Ubuntu **only**.
-We cannot guarantee identical functionality to our dev environments if you use other operating systems.

 For windows users this is easily done through [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).